Part Four: A Seagull Takes Flight

 Two days of spasmodic broadcasting followed and the last four days of 1973 were taken up with test transmissions, announced as being for Radio Mi Amigo.
 At 12 noon CET (11am GMT) on 1st January 1974 this new station officially opened for business, broadcasting 6am-8pm each day.

 They weren't the only ones opening a new station over Christmas 1973.
-On 1115 kHz Crispian St.John, Andy Anderson and Johnnie Dwyer were putting out low powered tests for Radio Atlantis from their new ship, mv Jeanine.
+On 1115 kHz Crispian St.John, Andy Anderson and Johnnie Dwyer were putting out low powered tests for Radio Atlantis from their new ship, the Jeanine.
 On 31st December it too officially opened.

 Initially Radio Mi Amigo only used the 10 kW transmitter but on the night of 6th January the 50 kW was tested and, when these transmissions ended, Peter Chicago announced that from the next day the big transmitter would be used full-time and Radio Seagull would return the following night at 9pm.